2025 FIM Women's Circuit Racing World Championship

 Maria Herrera, (pictured in 2024), was the 2025 FIM Women's Circuit Racing World Champion.

 The 2025 FIM Women's Circuit Racing World Championship was the second season of the FIM Women's Circuit Racing World Championship (WorldWCR), the premier female only circuit racing series.
 Riders competed on identical Yamaha YZF-R7 motorcycles.
-The rounds were ran as support races for 6 of the European rounds of the Superbike World Championship.
+The rounds were run as support races for 6 of the European rounds of the Superbike World Championship.
 Format of each round was a Superpole qualifying session on Friday, Race 1 on Saturday and Race 2 on Sunday.
 The 2024 champion, Ana Carrasco, was not defending her crown, instead moving up to the Supersport World Championship.

 Maria Herrera won the championship title at the final round in Jerez.

 Entry list

 The provisional entry list was released by the FIM on 18 December 2024.